Zain0o/RobotSimulator/README.md

-Console-Based Robot Arena Simulation
+# Console-Based Robot Arena Simulation

 A Java program that simulates robots moving within a console-based arena.
 Robots can be added, moved, and animated within the arena, displaying their movements directly in the console.

-Features
+## Features

-Random Robot Placement and Direction:
+- **Random Robot Placement and Direction**:

-New robots are placed at random, unoccupied positions with random initial directions (North, East, South, or West).
+  - New robots are placed at random, unoccupied positions with random initial directions (North, East, South, or West).

-Directional Movement and Collision Avoidance:
+- **Directional Movement and Collision Avoidance**:

-Robots attempt to move forward in their current direction and change direction when they encounter obstacles or arena boundaries.
+  - Robots attempt to move forward in their current direction and change direction when they encounter obstacles or arena boundaries.

-User Interaction via Console Menu:
+- **User Interaction via Console Menu**:

-A simple console menu allows users to add robots, display robot information, move robots, simulate movements, create a new arena with custom dimensions, and save or load the arena state.
+  - A simple console menu allows users to add robots, display robot information, move robots, simulate movements, create a new arena with custom dimensions, and save or load the arena state.

-Save and Load Arena State:
+- **Save and Load Arena State**:

-The current state of the arena can be saved to a file and loaded back, allowing the simulation to be paused and resumed.
+  - The current state of the arena can be saved to a file and loaded back, allowing the simulation to be paused and resumed.

-Customizable Arena Size:
+- **Customizable Arena Size**:

-Users can create a new arena with specified dimensions.
+  - Users can create a new arena with specified dimensions.

-Classes and Structure
+## Classes and Structure

-Robot:
+- **`Robot`**:

-Represents an individual robot with its position, direction, and unique identifier.
+  - Represents an individual robot with its position, direction, and unique identifier.

-RobotArena:
+- **`RobotArena`**:

-Manages the arena grid and the collection of robots, handling their placement and movement logic.
+  - Manages the arena grid and the collection of robots, handling their placement and movement logic.

-RobotInterface:
+- **`RobotInterface`**:

-Provides the user interface, handling user input and coordinating actions within the simulation.
+  - Provides the user interface, handling user input and coordinating actions within the simulation.

-Direction:
+- **`Direction`**:

-An enum representing the four cardinal directions, with methods for random selection and cycling through directions.
+  - An enum representing the four cardinal directions, with methods for random selection and cycling through directions.

-ConsoleCanvas:
+- **`ConsoleCanvas`**:

-Handles the visual representation of the arena in the console using ASCII characters.
+  - Handles the visual representation of the arena in the console using ASCII characters.

-TextFile:
+- **`TextFile`**:

-Manages file input/output operations for saving and loading the arena state.
+  - Manages file input/output operations for saving and loading the arena state.

-Usage
+## Usage

 Upon running the program, you will be presented with a menu of options to interact with the simulation.

-Menu Options
+### Menu Options

-(A)dd Robot:
+- **(A)dd Robot**:

-Adds a new robot to the arena at a random position and direction.
+  - Adds a new robot to the arena at a random position and direction.

-Get (I)nformation:
+- **Get (I)nformation**:

-Displays information about all robots in the arena.
+  - Displays information about all robots in the arena.

-(D)isplay Arena:
+- **(D)isplay Arena**:

-Shows the current state of the arena with all robots.
+  - Shows the current state of the arena with all robots.

-(M)ove Robots:
+- **(M)ove Robots**:

-Moves all robots one step forward.
+  - Moves all robots one step forward.

-(S)imulate:
+- **(S)imulate**:

-Animates robot movements over multiple steps.
+  - Animates robot movements over multiple steps.

-(N)ew Arena:
+- **(N)ew Arena**:

-Creates a new arena, with the option to specify new dimensions.
+  - Creates a new arena, with the option to specify new dimensions.

-(L)oad:
+- **(L)oad**:

-Loads the arena state from a file (arena_save.txt).
+  - Loads the arena state from a file (`arena_save.txt`).

-(W)rite:
+- **(W)rite**:

-Saves the current arena state to a file (arena_save.txt).
+  - Saves the current arena state to a file (`arena_save.txt`).

-E(X)it:
+- **E(X)it**:

-Exits the program.
+  - Exits the program.

-Customization
+## Customization

-Changing Arena Dimensions:
+- **Changing Arena Dimensions**:

-When creating a new arena, you can specify custom width and height.
+  - When creating a new arena, you can specify custom width and height.

-Modifying Robot Symbols:
+- **Modifying Robot Symbols**:

-In the ConsoleCanvas class, you can change the symbol used to represent robots (currently 'R').
+  - In the `ConsoleCanvas` class, you can change the symbol used to represent robots (currently `'R'`).